-In 1981, our TAXAN brand monitors,

-developed in-house for use with Apple

-computers, achieved considerable sales at

-home and abroad.
-Building on this success,

-we launched our first overseas base in the

-United States and, in 1985, established another in the United Kingdom, significantly accelerating the pace of our overseas expansion.
-In 1986, KAGA ELECTRONICS stock was listed on the Second Section of the proactively penetrating Asian markets outside entered the Taiwanese market, which, in turn, contributed to a major sales increase.
-In 1997, our listing on the Tokyo Stock Exchange was
+In 1981, our TAXAN brand monitors, developed in-house for use with Apple computers, achieved considerable sales at home and abroad.
+Building on this success, we launched our first overseas base in the United States and, in 1985, established another in the United Kingdom, significantly accelerating the pace of our overseas expansion.
+In 1986, KAGA ELECTRONICS stock was listed on the Second Section of the Tokyo Stock Exchange.
+In the 1990s, we began proactively penetrating Asian markets outside Japan, to this end securing our first regional foothold in Hong Kong in 1992.
+In 1995, we entered the Taiwanese market, which, in turn, contributed to a major sales increase.
+In 1997, our listing on the Tokyo Stock Exchange was promoted to the First Section.
+In 1999, we launched KAGA (SHENZHEN) ELECTRONICS LTD., our first factory concurrently serving as an overseas EMS base.